epam/edp-install/docs/headlamp-user-guide/add-library.md

   !!! note
       The GitLab CI tool is available only with the **Import** strategy and makes the **Jira integration** feature unavailable.

-11. Select the **Jenkins agent** that will be used to handle a codebase.
+11. Select the **Jenkins Agent** that will be used to handle a codebase.
 For details, refer to the [Manage Jenkins Agent](../operator-guide/add-jenkins-agent.md) instruction and inspect the steps that should be done to add a new Jenkins agent.

 12. Select the **CI pipeline provisioner** that will be used to handle a codebase.
 For details, refer to the [Manage Jenkins CI Pipeline Job Provisioner](../operator-guide/manage-jenkins-ci-job-provision.md) instruction and become familiar with the main steps to add an additional job provisioner.